 After the ducks exit their pond or pool they instinctively begin to preen their feathers using their beak for at least a few minutes – but this behavior can last for even 20 minutes.

 Through preening behavior, ducks redistribute their natural oils that provide a waterproof sheen all over their entire bodies.

 The preening gland is located at the base of the duck’s tail, so preening will encourage the gland to release oils.

 The duck oils help the poultry birds to dry off quickly, one of the reasons you will see ducks swimming even during the winter time.
 Preening is essential to keep ducks safe, happy, and healthy during the entire year.

-Duck in a flock will learn to work together to guard each other in a combined effort to survive.
+Ducks in a flock will learn to work together to guard each other in a combined effort to survive.
 You will not see as many of the frightened behaviors or verbalizations when the coop feels secure inside of their coop.

-Both the verbal duck language and non-verbal behaviors typically become more apparent when they are outside of their living quarters and free ranging on the ground or a pond – where both danger and foraged food are in greater abundance.
+Both the verbal duck language and non-verbal behaviors typically become more apparent when they are outside of their living quarters and free-ranging on the ground or a pond – where both danger and foraged food are in greater abundance.

 If the ducks have imprinted on you or look at you as a source of safety, they will be much more vocal when interacting with you – and beckon you when wanted or needed.

 Because ducks are both extremely routine driven you should expect to see and hear a lot of the same mannerisms and sounds on a regular basis.